Derrick168/derrick168.github.io/README.md

 - Presented ideas, concerns, and solutions for school improvement.
 - Acted as a sounding board for the community, administration, and faculty, exploring new ideas.

-### Vrasity Swim Team Captain, Lincolnshire, IL, Jun 2023 - Present
+### Varsity Swim Team Captain, Lincolnshire, IL, Jun 2023 - Present
 - Team Leader in JV and Varsity swim team.
 - Created a support and encouragement system within team.
 - Discussed methods to uphold health wellness.